rubensauchelli/platform-template/documentation/database-guide.md

 The database schema consists of several interconnected models that handle various aspects of the application:

 1. **User**: Represents application users authenticated via Clerk
-2. **Template**: Stores AI assistant templates for different processing types
+2. **Template**: Stores templates for different processing types
-3. **AssistantType**: Defines the types of assistants available (e.g., SCR extraction, CSV generation)
+3. **TemplateType**: Defines the types of templates available (e.g., data-processing, data-export)
-4. **AssistantTool**: Defines the tools available to each assistant type
+4. **TemplateTool**: Defines the tools available to each template type
 5. **OpenAIModel**: Available OpenAI models that can be used with templates
-6. **UserTemplateSelection**: Tracks which templates a user has selected for each assistant type
+6. **UserTemplateSelection**: Tracks which templates a user has selected for each template type

 ## Model Definitions